Ross-mc/bjss-store/backend/readme.md

 If you choose to debug the server you'll have to make requests to it somehow.

 # Databases
-By default it runs with a simple in-memory database.
-To use SQLlite set the `DB_CONNECTION` environment variable to `sql`, for example:
+By default it runs with a simple in-memory data store.
+To use SQLite set the `DB_CONNECTION` environment variable to `sql`, for example:
 ```
 DB_CONNECTION=sql npm run test-all